 So, the minute you want to go ahead and purchase some Socks 4 or 5 proxies or a set of HTTP proxies, there is a high chance that we already have a similar use case and are ready to advise you on the best proxy solution.

 How does it go?
-Say, you want to have a reliable pool of Socks5 proxies for a video streaming access or a web scraping project.
+Say, you want to have a reliable pool of Socks5 proxies for a video streaming access, to be used as gaming proxy servers or for a web scraping project.
 It can be geo-specific as well.
 No need for a second thought here!
 Just approach our account managers, who are ready to help you round-the-clock, with your request.
 Once you become our customer, you will certainly enjoy the personal lifetime tech support that we offer for resolving all possible concerns that you might have using our IPs.
 We will help you set up and deploy our proxy servers in no time.
 The same goes for resolving all sorts of compatibility issues.

 So, let us take care of the proxies for you, while you enjoy your online endeavors!